jchrisfarris/aws-sso-steampipe-tool/readme.md

 ﻿# Getting Started with aws-sso-steampipe-tool

-**Note**: [aws-sso-steampipe-tool](https://github.com/somoore/aws-sso-steampipe-tool) is based on [aws-sso-profile-tool](https://github.com/aws-samples/aws-sso-profile-tool) from AWS.

 **What does this do?**

-This tool generate profiles in your ~/.aws/config path based on your level of access in AWS SSO in a headless manner and also auto-generates the connections required for [Steampipe](https://steampipe.io/) to connect to one or many accounts using the [AWS](https://hub.steampipe.io/plugins/turbot/aws) plugin.
+This tool generate profiles in your ~/.aws/config path based on your level of access in AWS IAM Identity Center in a headless manner and also auto-generates the connections required for [Steampipe](https://steampipe.io/) to connect to one or many accounts using the [AWS](https://hub.steampipe.io/plugins/turbot/aws) plugin.

+**Not Using AWS IAM Identity Center?**
+That's okay, the tool supports IAM User w/role chaining as well.
+Ensure the IAM User or IAM Role utilizing this tool has Read permissions to query AWS Organizations to parse account number and account name.

-**What if I have multiple AWS accounts in AWS SSO?**
+**What if I have multiple AWS accounts?**

-This tool has been tested against AWS Orgs as large as 900 accounts with great success.
-The larger your AWS Org & SSO size the longer it will take for the tool to generate the necessary profiles and connections.
-YMMV
+This tool has great success scaling to thousands of AWS accounts across multiple AWS Organizations.

 **How do I run this?**